 Ever send (or receive) a scheduling link hoping to book a meeting this week, only to find there actually aren’t any openings this entire month?
 The reality is, 32.7% of scheduling links do not show enough availability and result in major meeting delays, which leads to 33.7% of people manually deleting events to create more availability for their scheduling links.

-With Reclaim Scheduling Links, you can share high-priority links that offer up more free time for the important meetings that need to be scheduled sooner.
-High-priority links work by showing the other smart events on your calendar as free and available time to schedulers (like Tasks, Habits, Smart 1:1s, and Decompression Time).
+With Reclaim Scheduling Links, you can share high-priority links that offer up more free time for important meetings that need to be scheduled sooner.
+High-priority links work by showing the other smart events on your calendar as free and available time to schedulers (like Tasks, Habits, Smart 1:1 Meetings, and Decompression Time).
+You can even set priority levels for regular events and meetings on your calendar – more on this next!
 And when the high-priority meeting schedules over something else, Reclaim automatically moves that event to the next best time in Google Calendar so you can stay on track with your priorities.
 No manual maneuvering required!

-When it comes to good meeting scheduling etiquette, offering flexibility to invitees shows that you value their time and are making them a priority in your schedule.
-But this can be difficult when choosing whether to offer a 15-minute, 30-minute, or 45-minute scheduling link.
-Making assumptions about how much time someone needs with you, or sharing a link without enough openings certainly doesn’t make the best impression.
+When it comes to good meeting scheduling etiquette, offering flexibility to your invitees shows that you value their time and are making them a priority in your schedule.
+But this can be difficult when choosing between a 15-minute, 30-minute, or 45-minute scheduling link.
+Making assumptions about how much time someone needs with you, or sharing a link without enough openings, certainly doesn’t make the best impression.

 No one wants to make an invitee feel like they need to ‘get in line’ to meet with you, or that your busy calendar is more important than theirs.
 But Reclaim’s flexible meeting links support up to three different duration options to open more opportunities to connect.
 This shifts more power to your invitee, allowing them to choose how much time they actually need and whether they’re willing to flex on time to schedule sooner – for example, selecting a 30-minute slot this week vs. a 45-minute slot next week.

-3. Find the best time across multiple calendars
+4. Find the best time for team meetings

 Scheduling meetings across two busy calendars is hard enough.
 What happens when you’re trying to connect for a team meeting, or co-organize meetings with another person?
-A meeting scheduler that facilitates finding the best time across multiple schedules can unblock the serious time-sink of manually coordinating calendars, and avoid the sacrifice one attendee usually makes to accommodate the group.
-Reclaim facilitates collaborative meeting workflows in a couple ways.
+A meeting scheduler that helps find the best time across multiple schedules can unblock the serious time-sink of manually coordinating calendars, and avoid the sacrifice one attendee usually has to make to accommodate the group.
+Reclaim facilitates collaborative meeting workflows in a couple of ways.

-You can create Link Groups to share custom scheduling pages with a specific selection of meeting links to book the right meetings faster - for example, a page with meeting links for just your engineering team, or just your sales team.
+You can create Link Groups to share custom scheduling pages with specific meeting links to book the right meetings faster - for example, a page with meeting links for just your engineering team, or just your sales team.

-For the meetings involving multiple attendees, Team Links allow you to instantly get a meeting on the calendar for your whole team so you can always find the best time for everyone to connect.
-Just add your team members, and let Reclaim automatically find the best opening across everyone’s availability, meeting preferences, time zones, and work hours – so you can focus on planning a productive meeting vs. just getting it on the books.
+For team meetings with multiple attendees, Team Links allow you to instantly find the best time for your whole team to connect around everyone’s availability.
+Just add the team members that need to attend as “organizers”, and use your own scheduling link to lock in the next available time.
+Reclaim automatically takes the hard work off your plate of checking everyone’s availability, meeting preferences, time zones, and work hours – so you can focus on planning a productive meeting vs. just getting it on the books.
 Team Links can be added to your main booking page or in specific Link Groups.